ThomasJButler/The-Matrix-Arcade/README.md

 # TheMatrixArcade 🎮
 A collection of games inspired by 'The Matrix' films 🎬

+See online at aitomatic.io

 The Matrix Arcade is an immersive collection of Matrix-themed games built as a web application.
 Our flagship game "CTRL-S The World" 💾 is a text-based adventure that follows a thrilling narrative about saving the digital world from a rogue AI.

 ## How To Run 🔑
 Download files using GIT, navigate to TheMatrixArcade and open terminal.
 - Enter - NPM INSTALL
 - Enter - NPM RUN DEV
+- Enter - NPM install lucide-react
 - Voila 🙏🏻

 ## Tech Stack 🛠️